campanam/vcf2aln/README.md

 Optionally, vcf2aln.rb can be placed within the user’s $PATH so that it can be executed from any location.
 Depending on your operating system, you may need to change the shebang line in the script (first line starting with #!) to specify the path of your Ruby executable.

 ## Input
 vcf2aln requires an all-sites VCF (e.g. such as one produced using EMIT_ALL_SITES in the [Genome Analysis Toolkit](https://software.broadinstitute.org/gatk/)).
+Files with the final extension ".gz" are assumed to be gzip-compressed.

 ## Execution
 Execute the script using `ruby vcf2aln.rb` (or `vcf2aln.rb` if the script is in your $PATH).
 This will display the help screen.
 Basic usage is as follows: